Material Measurement Units for a Circular Economy: Foundations through a Review: Results

 \subsection{Material Measurement Unit}

 The monitoring system is called a Material Measurement Unit (MMU) and is defined as follows. \\ \fbox{ }

 Essentially, an MMU is a converter from object images to material measurements such as the class and the mass.
 Figure \ref{fig:OverviewScheme} provides an overview of the MMU context and purpose: the inputs to the system are ``Images'' as in the green rectangle at the bottom.
 These are collected or generated through the ``Sources'' indicated by the orange arrows on the right side; the images are processed by the MMU internal ``Model'' (i.e. the second green rectangle); the outputs of the model are ``Material measurements'' having the ``Types'' specified by the orange arrows; the fourth green rectangle mentions a ``Sensor network'', which is realized if multiple MMUs are implemented on different platforms and interconnected; the final ``Purpose'' of such a sensor network is monitoring the material stocks and flows for more sustainable natural resources management.
+For example, such a technology could provide further input data to material flow analysis (MFA) studies \cite{mehta2022using,millette2019materials,MFA-Europe} or extend existing material flows and stocks databases such as the Yale stocks and flows database (YSTAFDB) \cite{myers2019ystafdb}.
+Summarizing, the whole pipeline in Fig. \ref{fig:OverviewScheme} reads as follows from the bottom to the top: an MMU processes single images or video frames recorded through cameras to determine the \emph{type} and the \emph{mass} of materials depicted on the images or frames by using a computer vision algorithm; multiple MMUs could be deployed in different locations; the material locations could be provided by the GPS of the device implementing the MMU; the final goal of this distributed network of units is providing real-time material mapping and quantification data for MFA studies to improve the material flow circularity of a target urban area.

 An MMU can be seen as made up of three components, each one dedicated to a specific task: \begin{enumerate} \item{Component 1 -- material recognition} \item{Component 2 -- object recognition} \item{Component 3 -- volume or mass estimation.} \end{enumerate} Given that the density of a material is typically a known parameter \cite{DensityOfMaterials}, the volume estimation of a product evaluated by Component 3 permits estimation of the mass through $mass$ = $density$ $\times$ $volume$.
 When processing an object with hidden parts such as a mobile phone, Component 1 would recognize the plastic of the case and the glass of the screen, but not the internal electronics, whereas Component 2 could recognize the specific model of a phone and read the corresponding full list of materials from a database.
 If instead waste plastic packaging is being processed, the complex shape of the damaged packaging makes Component 1 preferred to Component 2 because it focuses on the texture of plastic ignoring the unpredictable shape of the damaged object.